John Kerr (figure skater): 2010–2011 season

 Although they had originally planned to retire following the 2010 season, the Kerrs eventually announced that they would continue to skate competitively.
 Liking their exhibition music so much, they decided to rework it into a free dance with choreographer Peter Tchernyshev.
 Their assigned events for the 2010–11 Grand Prix series were Skate Canada and the Rostelecom Cup.
 They had also planned to compete once again at the Finlandia Trophy; however, Sinead Kerr suffered a shoulder injury which forced them to miss the event.
 They finished second at Skate Canada and withdrew from the Rostelecom Cup due to Sinead's shoulder injury.
 They returned to competition at the 2011 European Championships where they won the bronze medal.

 On 29 March 2011, the Kerrs announced on their website that they would be unable to compete at the 2011 Worlds because of Sinead's recurring shoulder injury.
 They officially announced their retirement from competitive skating on 6 April 2011.

 Post-competitive career

 The Kerrs have taken part in many shows around the world and are considered among the more popular ice dance teams currently performing.
 In December 2011, the Kerrs began performing with Stars on Ice.
 In late January 2012, they served as ambassadors for the 2012 European Championships in Sheffield, England.
 The Kerrs also skate as part of the Ice Theatre of New York and, in November 2012, they taped an appearance in an episode of Glee.

 In addition to show skating, Kerr works with Galit Chait's coaching team in Hackensack, New Jersey.
-He is co-coach of Israel's Allison Reed / Vasili Rogov.
+He was co-coach of Israel's Allison Reed / Vasili Rogov.
 Kerr has also done choreography, including a program for Kyoko Ina / John Zimmerman.